tobiscode/disstans/docsrc/tutorial.rst

     ...       f"Percent Error Semi-Annual Amplitude: {reldiff_sem_amp: %}\n"
     ...       f"Absolute Error Annual Phase:         {absdiff_ann_ph: f} rad\n"
     ...       f"Absolute Error Semi-Annual Phase:    {absdiff_sem_ph: f} rad")
-    Percent Error Constant:              -54.570401%
+    Percent Error Constant:              -40.699837%
-    Percent Error Linear:                -3.145957%
+    Percent Error Linear:                -28.560247%
-    Percent Error Annual Amplitude:       0.885484%
+    Percent Error Annual Amplitude:       0.051154%
-    Percent Error Semi-Annual Amplitude: -0.257911%
+    Percent Error Semi-Annual Amplitude:  1.597074%
-    Absolute Error Annual Phase:          0.002316 rad
+    Absolute Error Annual Phase:          6.227154 rad
-    Absolute Error Semi-Annual Phase:    -0.014732 rad
+    Absolute Error Semi-Annual Phase:     0.000231 rad

-Apart from the trade-off between the constant and linear trend, which can be expected, we got pretty close to our ground truth.
+Apart from the trade-off between the polynomial trend and long-term splines, which can be expected, we got pretty close to our ground truth.
 Let's finish up by calculating an average velocity of the station using :meth:`~geonat.station.Station.get_trend` around the time when it's rapidly moving (around the middle of 2002).
 We don't want a normal trend through the data, since that is also influenced by the secular velocity, the noise, etc., so we choose to only fit our transient model:

 .. doctest:: tut2

     >>> trend, _ = stat.get_trend("Displacement", model_list=["Transient"],
     ...                           t_start="2002-06-01", t_end="2002-08-01")
     >>> print(f"Transient Velocity: {trend[0]:f} {ts.data_unit}/D")
-    Transient Velocity: 0.231396 mm/D
+    Transient Velocity: 0.241203 mm/D

 We can use average velocities like these when we want to create velocity maps for certain episodes.